MagaluCloud/magalu/mgc/cli/docs/tag/values/get.md

 ## Flags:
 ```
+    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 -h, --help                          help for get
     --tag-name string               Tag name that owns the value (required)
     --value-name string             Value name to operate on (required)
 ```

 ## Global Flags: